 Professional Activities and Honors

-Mary V. Bauman was recognized as a Client Service All-Star by BTI Consulting in 2012.
-She was one of only 272 attorneys worldwide to receive this recognition.
-Ms. Bauman was the only woman in Michigan named as an All-Star that year, along with three other men, and one of only three attorneys in her practice area (employee benefits) to receive this honor.
+Mary V. Bauman is recognized as a 2012 Client Service All-Star by BTI Consulting.
+She is one of only 272 attorneys worldwide to receive this recognition.
+Ms. Bauman was the only woman in Michigan named as an All-Star, along with three other men, and one of only three attorneys in her practice area (employee benefits) to receive this honor.
 Client Service All-Stars are driven by these five factors: exceptional understanding of the client’s business, tools to deliver a keen understanding of the client’s business, outstanding results, outsized value, and legal skills.
 She was acknowledged as one of the “50 Most Influential Women in West Michigan.”
 This recognition by the Grand Rapids Business Journal is based on professional achievements and community contributions.
 Ms. Bauman was one of the 20 women honored by Michigan Lawyers Weekly for 2011 “Women in the Law.”
 This honors and recognizes her commitment to excellence in the practice of law, accomplished leadership, successful mentorship, and significant contributions to volunteerism.

 Ms. Bauman is recommended by Chambers USA for Employee Benefits & Executive Compensation.
-She is listed in the “Best Lawyers in America®” (2017) for Employee Benefits (ERISA) Law and recognized as a Michigan “Super Lawyer” for Employee Benefits/ERISA.
-Ms. Bauman was named as Best Lawyers Grand Rapids Employee Benefits (ERISA) Law Lawyer of the Year in 2015 and 2017.
+She was named as Best Lawyers 2015 Grand Rapids Employee Benefits (ERISA) Law Lawyer of the Year.
+Ms. Bauman is listed in the “Best Lawyers in America®” for Employee Benefits (ERISA) Law and recognized as a Michigan “Super Lawyer” for Employee Benefits/ERISA.
 She is a member of the Grand Rapids Bar Association, State Bar of Michigan and American Bar Association.
 She is also involved in the Taxation section of the American Bar Association.

-Ms. Bauman served on the Leadership Council on Legal Diversity Pipeline Committee.
-This committee’s focus is on strategies to increase the numbers of diverse students who choose law school and move on to careers in the law.
-She has also served as Miller Johnson’s Diversity Partner and chaired the Diversity Council which leads the firm initiatives to further establish and advance Miller Johnson’s historic commitments to diversity among attorneys, employees, and vendors.
+She is chair of the firm’s Diversity and Inclusion Council which leads the firm initiatives to further establish and advance Miller Johnson’s historic commitments to diversity among attorneys, employees, and vendors.
 She received the 2011 Legacy Award along with several other Grand Rapids lawyers for professional and personal contributions in promoting diversity in the community.
 Ms. Bauman was a member of the firm’s management committee and served as vice-chair.